oslabs-beta/anagraphql/README.md

 # What is anagraphql?

-Anagraphql creates express middleware that can be used to analyze graphQL queries before they interact with a database.
+Anagraphql an express middleware package that can be used to analyze graphQL queries before they interact with a database.

 # Installation